The media is filled with articles about students experiencing high levels of stress on college campuses.

 (4) Be Supportive, Non-judgmental and Available – and Intervene When Necessary

-But if their judgment is impaired by the onset of a serious mental health struggle, and they fail to get help in a possibly life-threatening situation, don’t hesitate, jump in a car, get on a plane, and get to their campus asap to help them find the assistance they need.
+But if their judgment is impaired by the onset of a serious mental health struggle, and they fail to get help in a possibly life-threatening situation, don’t hesitate to jump in a car or get on a plane, and get to their campus asap to help them find the assistance they need.

 The increasingly fragile mental health of students on today’s college campuses makes demands on parents too.